Norton, Zimbabwe: History

 The settlement began in 1914 when a railway siding was built.
 The town was named after the Norton family who were farming in the area since the 1890s and were killed in the First Chimurenga in 1896.
 The town grew as an administrative and commercial hub in a rich agricultural area.
 It later developed into a key industrial centre due to its proximity to water and power supplies, with a main intake point from the Lake Kariba hydroelectric dam to the national grid located nearby.
 The construction of the nearby Lake Chivero dam provided a further boost to development.
+It also lies adjacent to Lake Manyame.

 Economy

 The farm lands surrounding the town produce a range of crops including tobacco, maize and wheat, and cattle rearing for the beef and dairy industries is also an important element of the local economy.
 From the 1960s onward, a large pulp and paper mill, a brewery and several factories were established in the town.
 However, these were badly hit by the economic crisis of the late 2000s.